how to lay vinyl flooring

-One of the great things about vinyl is that it can be laid on to a variety of different surfaces, as long it is flat and clean.
+One of vinyl’s many benefits is that it can be laid on almost any surface, as long as it’s flat and clean.

-3. It's important to leave your new vinyl flooring in the room that you plan to lay it in for at least 24 hours before starting.
-This allows the vinyl to adapt to the climate of the room.
+3. Leave your vinyl in the room you want to lay it in for 24 hours before starting.
+This important step lets it adapt to the climate of the room for the best fit.

-7. You’ll find it cheaper and easier to pull up floorboards, if a lot of them are damaged, and to start again.
+7. If a lot of your floorboards are damaged, it’s often cheaper and easier to start again with new ones.
 Tongue-and-groove chipboard flooring boards are great to use as a base, as are hardboard sheets.

 8. Prepare existing floorboards by ensuring no nails are sticking out above the surface and nailing down any boards that are loose.
 Sand down any boards that are at a higher level than the rest.

-9. Make sure you use nails that are not too long as there is a risk of piercing through the floorboard into pipes or cables.
-19mm nails should be about right.
+9. Make sure you’re using nails of the right length, about 19mm or so.
+If they’re too long, there’s a risk of piercing through the floorboard into pipes or cables.

-10. If you are using hardboard sheets as your base, lay them texture-side up as you’ll need something for any adhesive to stick to.
+10. If hardboard sheets are your base, lay them texture side up so the adhesive will stick.
 Start in a corner of the room and set the nails about 13mm in from the edges of the sheet in a pyramid pattern.
 It’s a good idea to use something as a spacer like a piece of wood.